 The design concept both preserves and transforms, is equal parts subtle and dramatic.
 Renowned aspects of the current setting are maintained and their presence enhanced with an array of new and compelling visitor experiences. – Kerstin Thompson

 Sensitively embracing the existing landscape and its ecology, the design responds to current and future climatic conditions with inspiration drawn from rural Australia’s trestle flood bridges.
-The facilities are housed within a new 140-metre-long by 9-metre-wide structure that at one end abuts the Art Museum within the sloping hillside, continuing along to bridge an existing gully.
+The facilities are housed within a new 160-metre-long by 9-metre-wide structure that at one end abuts the Art Museum within the sloping hillside, continuing along to bridge an existing gully.

 A counterpoint to the Bridge structure the new gallery is subterranean, buried within the reinstated hill.
 Here the drama will be in coexistence of the works of the gallery and framings of the site – sky above or forest edge.
-Visitors will be able to compare Boyd’s imaginary landscape with the actual one around them.

 The concept both preserves and transforms, is equal parts subtle and dramatic.
 The Arrival Hall frames the culturally significant cluster of buildings from the time of the Boyds’ occupation including his studio and also key features of the landscape that inspired him like Arthur’s Hill.

 The arrival terrace and forecourts create a series of event and learning spaces and make fully accessible the sloping site’s considerable level changes.

 The core visitor program is collocated adjacent to the historic Boyd cluster to achieve a centralised and single heart.
 New and existing buildings are united by a common forecourt.
 The Gallery and other more climatically sensitive program is subterranean: to maintain the setting of the Boyd Education Centre and to achieve passive thermal stability.
 By contrast the Bridge building is in the spirit of plein air – less climate control and more indoor/outdoor flow.